 Among the things that make your camping enjoyable is a hammock.
 After strenuous activities, you can lie on your hammock and read books or even rest.
-A hammock allows free-flow of blood and reduces stress, thus helping you avoid stress-related illnesses.
+A hammock allows the free flow of blood and reduces stress, thus helping you avoid stress-related illnesses.
 When you set it properly, you can rest on it without getting any back-related complications.

 If you don’t have a tent, you can sleep on the hammock.
 Don’t worry about rainfall.
 You require a tarp and a rainfly to shield you from the rain.
 You also require a bug net to protect you from insects like mosquitos.